governance-at-scale 4 min read

 The Common Drift Vectors

-Policy version lag is the drift vector that is least visible in a compliance dashboard.
-The policy set that was correct eighteen months ago reflects the requirements and resource types of eighteen months ago.
-New Azure resource types appear that the policy set does not cover.
-Compliance requirements evolve — a new control framework requirement, a new internal security baseline — and the policy set is not updated to reflect them.
-The dashboard continues to show a high compliance score because the policies being evaluated are the old ones; what it does not show is the gap between the old policies and the current requirement.
+Policy version lag is the least visible vector.
+The policy set that was correct eighteen months ago reflects the requirements of eighteen months ago.
+The dashboard continues to show a high compliance score because the policies being evaluated are the old ones.

 The Governance Review Cycle